HardNorth/galileo-probe-data-analysis/README.md

 # Galileo mission Jovian atmosphere probe data interactive chart

-This interactive chart displays data from all CSV files in the `/output` folder, allowing you to explore the Galileo probe's atmospheric descent data.
+This interactive chart displays data from all`data.csv` file in the `/output` folder, allowing you to explore the Galileo probe's atmospheric descent data.

 ## Quick Start